CJMenart/MetadataRepresentationProject/validation.md

 | Result |
 | Result |

-## Competency Question Name
+## Railroad-Crossing Question
-**Competency Question:** "Is this reailroad currently closed for train access?"
+**Competency Question:** "In which scenarios is there a railroad-crossing currently closed for train access?"

 **Bridged Datasets:** dataset 1, dataset 2, ...